 Today, retail buying of physical silver has slowed considerably.
 There is lots of inventory in dealer vaults and the number of bullion investors looking to sell is on the rise.

 Demand slowed even though nothing has changed the underlying fundamentals of metals markets.
 The world financial system is even more rickety today than it was in 2007, just before the last crisis.
 Bullion premiums are at the low end of their range.
 And prices finally appear to have bottomed and turned up.
-Yet bullion investors are largely sitting on sidelines.
+Yet bullion investors are largely sitting on the sidelines.

 Let’s take a look at why...

 For starters, uncertainty rules the day, and not just in the precious metals.
-Retail investors aren’t buying the economic recovery story and the record high prices in the stock markets either.
-Year to date they have pulled roughly $100 billion from U.S. equity exchange traded funds (ETFs).
+Retail investors aren’t buying the economic recovery story and the record-high prices in the stock markets either.
+Year to date they have pulled roughly $100 billion from U.S. equity exchange-traded funds (ETFs).
 Much of that was diverted into bond funds.